Arty2/stachybotrys/README.md

 ## Etymology

-[Wikipedia: Stachybotrys](https://en.wikipedia.org/wiki/Stachybotrys): “The name comes from the Greek words *στάχυς* [stakhus] (ear of grain, stalk, stick; metaphorically, progeny) and *βότρυς* [botrus] (cluster or bunch as in grapes, trusses).
+[Stachybotrys (Wikipedia)](https://en.wikipedia.org/wiki/Stachybotrys): “The name comes from the Greek words *στάχυς* [stakhus] (ear of grain, stalk, stick; metaphorically, progeny) and *βότρυς* [botrus] (cluster or bunch as in grapes, trusses).
 Stachybotrys, also known as black mold or toxic black mold, is a variety of microfungus.”

 ---